Skip to main content

 When to Use Each

-DoT is appropriate when: you control both client and resolver, you need simpler implementation, or you can manage firewall rules.
+DoT is appropriate when you control both client and resolver, you need simpler implementation, or security monitoring requires clear DNS traffic visibility.

-DoH is appropriate when: privacy is paramount, you need to work around restrictive firewalls, or you want browser-based deployment.
+DoH is appropriate when privacy is paramount, you need to work around restrictive firewalls that block non-standard ports, or you want browser-based deployment without OS-level configuration.

 DNSSEC